Copado-Bootcamp/BootcampExamples/sample_Apex_Classes/README.md

 This folder includes 1 Apex Class and the 5 Apex test Classes that, as a collection, provide 97% coverage for the 1 Apex Class

-All 6 Apex Classes were generated via interaction with CopadoGPT, including iterative refinements of the business requirements and acceptance criteria
+All 6 Apex Classes were generated via interaction with CopadoAI, including iterative refinements of the business requirements and acceptance criteria

 Files are stored in this Repository as lines of code only - these files are not stored here in Salesforce Metadata Format nor Salesforce Source Format Git structure.